mariosggg/Project_Amea/README.md

 # Project_Amea

-It is estimated that by 2050,66% of the world’s population, will be living in cities.Persons with disabilities
+Persons with disabilities comprise an estimated 15 per cent of the world’s population, or one billion people, of whom 80 per cent live in developing countries and are overrepresented among those living in absolute poverty